Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Interaction in Desktop Mode

-To grab the object in Desktop Mode, the trainee has to move the mouse over the object (so that the raycast hits the object's collider) and press the left mouse button.
+To grab the object in Desktop Mode, the trainee has to move the mouse over the object (so that the ray hits the object's collider) and press the left mouse button.

 Before the mouse button is pressed, by default, the object is already highlighted to indicate that the trainee can now grab this object.
 This “on hover” effect can be changed by the template developer in the `Hover Highlight Handler` of the Desktop Mode Rig prefab.